 All electronic devices need protection circuits.
 They are used, as the name implies, to protect either the power supply from being forced to deliver excessive current into overload or short circuit or to protect the connected circuit from a reverse connected power supply or a voltage that exceeds the circuit design voltage.
 They can be classified as follows:

-Figure 2 shows almost the same circuit except the Zener has been replaced with a programmable Zener D5.
+Figure 2 shows almost the same circuit except the Zener diode has been replaced with a programmable Zener diode (U1) called the TL431 Precision Programmable Reference.
 By varying the voltage at its input with R6, you can set the trigger voltage, providing a lot more flexibility.
 Finally, Figure 3 shows the same circuit added to a voltage regulator and a blown fuse indicator and a picture of the completed project.

 Another form of overvoltage that occurs is a transient spike on the power line.
 These are more likely to be a problem at the mains end of the AC power supply.
-A solution often used is to put MOVs across the supply.
-An MOV (metal oxide variable) is like a high-value resistor (several hundred K), which reacts very quickly to an increase in voltage.
+A solution often used is to put a metal oxide varistor (MOV) across the supply.
+An MOV is like a high-value resistor (several hundred K), which reacts very quickly to an increase in voltage.
 For the duration of the transient drops, its resistance is low enough to shun out the spike.
 See Figure 4 below.

-In a previous article, we looked at regulators and how to limit its current.
+In a previous article, we looked at voltage regulators and how to limit electrical current.
 Let’s take a second look at it now.

 Other Overcurrent Protection